123CHOWDESWARI/web-project/README.md

 # web-project
-A signing page about a person's personal info
+A signup page about a person's personal info